Updated 21 Jan 2025

 - What are they like when you take them on a walk?
 Do they go after other animals?
 Are they well socialised?

 If you need more information and help, read our comprehensive pet sitter communication guide.
-It’s packed with lots of useful tips.
+It’s packed with lots of useful tips (much like this house sitter checklist!).

 Confirm end of sit arrangements

+Find out what’s expected of you at the end of the sit.
 Discuss what time the owner expects to arrive home from their trip and whether they would like you to still be there when they get back.
 It’s always a good thing to leave the house as clean and tidy as you found it.
-And it’s also a nice gesture to replace any food items you may have used during your stay, or why not offer to pick up a few groceries for the owner so that they can relax and don’t have to run to the shops after their trip back home?
+And it’s also a nice gesture to replace any food or house items (like laundry detergent) you may have used during your stay, or why not offer to pick up a few groceries for the owner's arrival?

 During the sit: House sitter checklist, mid-sit

-- Stick to the welcome guide.
-Aside from any general house sitting advice we can give you, stick to the instructions the pet parents have provided you with.
+Aside from any general house sitting advice we can give you, stick to the instructions the pet parents have provided you with, and if you've downloaded and completed our house sitter checklist, stick to it so that you're meeting the pet parents' expectations.

 After the sit: House sitter checklist, post-sit

-Last but not least, explore our checklist for house sitters for after the sit, to make sure you’ve left a lasting impression, and you’re sure to be welcomed back next time!
+Explore our house sitter checklist for after the sit to make sure you’ve left a lasting impression, and you’re sure to be welcomed back next time!

-- Wait for pet parents if requested.
-Many home owners like a crossover at the end of the sit so that pets aren’t left alone, and any loose ends are tied.
+Many home owners like a crossover at the end of the sit so that pets aren’t left alone, and any loose ends are tied, like reimbursements if needed.

 Not secured a sit yet, but got a keen-eye for getting organized?
 Great - you’re sure to make a top-notch house sitter.
 And now that you’re armed with the ultimate house sitter checklist, explore sits too see where your adventure could be headed next.